The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 Why Do I Need To Join The Gas Safe Register?

-Gas engineers in the UK must be on the Gas Safe Register to legally complete gas work.
+UK Gas engineers must be on the Gas Safe Register to legally complete gas work.

 Gas work includes but is not limited to: